openpodcast/website/how-it-works.md

 - [importer](https://github.com/openpodcast/spotify-importer): Fetches and
   imports metrics from platforms like Spotify and Apple Music to provide a consolidated data lake for analytical data.
-- gateway: A reference implementation of a server which collects fine-grained data from podfetchers that implement the Open Podcast API.
+- [api]: A reference implementation of a server which collects fine-grained data from podfetchers that implement the Open Podcast API.

 The implementation has three parts and consists of: